 I grew up as a big Toronto Blue Jays fan.

-Some of the most heartbreaking times of my childhood came when watching Jays ace pitcher Dave Stieb miss out on his chance at a no-hitter or a perfect game in the final inning on three separate occasions in the late 1980’s.
+Some of the most heartbreaking times of my childhood came when watching Jays ace pitcher Dave Stieb miss out on a no-hitter or a perfect game in the final inning on three separate occasions in the late 1980’s.

 It was like the baseball gods were mocking Stieb (maybe he shot himself in the foot by titling his autobiography “Tomorrow I’ll Be Perfect” a few years before that).

-There’s a happy ending because Stieb finally pitched a no-hitter in 1990, but the chase for perfection is actually easier in major league baseball than it is in business … because it’s impossible in business!
+There’s a happy ending because Stieb finally pitched a no-hitter in 1990, but perfection is impossible in baseball … and for online courses too!

-Every day there are online entrepreneurs holding off on making their websites live, or launching their programs, or publishing their books because they want them to be absolutely perfect.
+Every day there are online entrepreneurs holding off on launching their online course because they want it to be absolutely perfect.

 I say ditch the quest for perfect and get whatever you’re working on out into the world, since the delays caused by striving for perfectionism kill motivation and drain bank accounts.